Barthomieu/RobotFramework/README.md

-# This rproject has been created during the course WEB UI automated testing with RobotFramework and Selenium conducted by J. Szewczyk
+# This project has been created during the course WEB UI automated testing with RobotFramework and Selenium conducted by J. Szewczyk

 ## Detailed training program
 Introduction